-In addition, BCEHS will also complete the final phase of the implementation of the province’s new community paramedicine program into 73 communities.
+BCEHS will also complete the final phase of the implementation of the province’s new community paramedicine program in 73 communities.
 Under community paramedicine, paramedics provide patients with increased access to health-care services to help them manage their health.
 These services are provided within paramedics’ scope of practice, in partnership with local health-care providers.

-As a result of the new funding, two province wide innovations will be undertaken to help provide better and more appropriate patient care and make better use of ambulance resources in the community and reduce emergency room visits.
+As a result of the new funding, two province-wide innovations will be undertaken to help provide better and more appropriate patient care, make better use of ambulance resources in the community and reduce emergency room visits.
 BCEHS will add advanced care paramedics and other clinical staff in dispatch to provide 911 callers with more specialized triage assessments, to better identify the urgency of a caller’s condition and ensure patients get the right care, while reducing demand for non-urgent ambulance responses.

 About BCEHS: BC Emergency Health Services (BCEHS) is responsible for the delivery and governance of pre-hospital emergency medical care and inter-facility patient transfer services through the BC Ambulance Service and the BC Patient Transfer Network.